-In this section, discuss the previous research on MissionCritical Facilities: Engineering Approaches for High Availability and Disaster Resilience.
-This Table II provides a structured overview of the research contributions in missioncritical facility resilience their key topics, focus areas, and findings and insights.
+In this section, discuss the previous research on Mission-Critical Facilities: Engineering Approaches for HA and Disaster Resilience.
+Table 2 provides a structured overview of the research contributions in mission-critical facility resilience their key topics, focus areas, and findings and insights.

-Angizeh et al. (2021) suggest a unique assessment approach that helps facility managers to effectively scale and deploy their BTM-ESS (behind-the-meter energy storage systems) for grid resilience in the event of crises.
-It is imperative for operators to protect mission-critical institutions, such hospitals and first responders, from power outages because of the substantial impact that the lost load has on the lives of individuals.
-Facility operators can use the suggested framework, which is a mixed-integer linear programming model, to measure the effects of different BTMESSs on resilience improvement, with the Avoided Loss of Load (ALOL) serving as the resilience indicator [56].

-Suartana, Anggraini and Pramudita (2020) explores how well SDN-based networks with high availability solutions function.
-In order to improve the efficiency of network services, a software-defined network offers a centralized distribution of the network.
+Angizeh et al. suggest a unique assessment approach that helps facility managers to effectively scale and deploy their behind-the-meter energy storage systems (BTM-ESS) for grid resilience in the event of crises.
+It is imperative for operators to protect mission-critical institutions, such as hospitals and first responders, from power outages because of the substantial impact that the lost load has on the lives of individuals.
+Facility operators can use the suggested framework, which is a mixed-integer linear programming model, to measure the effects of different BTM-ESSs on resilience improvement, with the avoided loss of load (ALOL) serving as the resilience indicator.[56]
+Suartana et al. explore how well SDN-based networks with HA solutions function.
+To improve the efficiency of network services, a softwaredefined network offers a centralized distribution of the network.
 Service disruptions or the controller's inability to deliver services on the net are caused by overhead on the controller.
 To ensure that network services are always available, a controller must be available.
-The cluster controller is responsible for achieving high availability on the controller [57].
+The cluster controller is responsible for achieving HA on the controller.[57]

-Fatrias et al. (2019) offers a system that uses fuzzy Bestworst method (fuzzy-BWM) and fuzzy Delphi methodologies to discover and priorities the key catastrophe resilience indicators for SMEs, with the goal of structuring these indicators.
+Fatrias et al. offer a system that uses fuzzy bestworst method and fuzzy Delphi methodologies to discover and priorities the key catastrophe resilience indicators for small and medium-sized enterprises (SMEs), with the goal of structuring these indicators.
 The final list of 26 indicators for catastrophe resilience, organized along four dimensions, was derived from expert input.
-These findings may indicate that the five experts in Padang city priorities the development of robust physical infrastructures for SMEs in order to mitigate the impact of disasters [58].
+These findings may indicate that the five experts in Padang City priorities the development of robust physical infrastructures for SMEs to mitigate the impact of disasters.[58]

-Kotronis et al. (2018) highlight the potential of the suggested strategy by focusing on the Remote Elderly Monitoring System (REMS) use case, which combines IoT technology with standard healthcare procedures.
-These systems are complex mixed-criticality System-of-Systems (SoS), meaning they include both mission-critical and safetycritical components, as well as non-critical peripheral components, and they may provide several services of varying criticalities.
-Quantitative criticality needs are described and validated using parametric diagrams and Sys ML constraints, while identified criticalities are modelled as Sys ML requirements [59].
+Kotronis et al. highlight the potential of the suggested strategy by focusing on the remote elderly monitoring system use case, which combines IoT technology with standard healthcare procedures.
+These systems are complex mixed-criticality system-of-systems, meaning they include both mission-critical and safety-critical components, as well as non-critical peripheral components, and they may provide several services of varying criticalities.
+Quantitative criticality needs are described and validated using parametric diagrams and systems modeling language (Sys ML) constraints, whereas identified criticalities are modeled as Sys ML requirements.[59]